-PHS policy requires Institutional Animal Care & Use Committees (IACUCs) to determine that methods of euthanasia utilized in research proposals are consistent with the report of the American Veterinary Medical Association Panel on Euthanasia (AVMA Guidelines on Euthanasia) unless a deviation is justified for scientific reasons in writing by the investigator.
+PHS Policy requires Institutional Animal Care and Use Committees (IACUCs) to determine that methods of euthanasia utilized in research proposals are consistent with the Report of the American Veterinary Medical Association Panel on Euthanasia ( AVMA Guidelines on Euthanasia) unless a deviation is justified for scientific reasons in writing by the investigator.
 IACUC approval of such deviations must be project-specific and include critical review of assertions of scientific necessity.

-- Euthanasia techniques must be consistent with the AVMA Guidelines on Euthanasia, June 2007.
+- Euthanasia techniques must be consistent with the AVMA Guidelines on Euthanasia.
 Methods are chosen to minimize animal pain and distress consistent with needs of the research protocol.

 - Sodium pentobarbital and ketamine are controlled substances and must be maintained according to the BU Controlled Substances Program.

 - Physical methods of euthanasia such as decapitation or cervical dislocation of unanesthetized animals require demonstration of competence, and may be approved with proper justification in the IACUC protocol and documentation of training.

 - Euthanasia should not be performed in the presence of other animals whenever possible.

 - The procedures listed below are suggested common methods for euthanasia of rodents.
 Other methods outlined in the AVMA Guidelines on Euthanasia are acceptable with proper justification in the approved IACUC protocol.